RIOT-OS/RIOT/doc/doxygen/src/using-rust.md

 To install the necessary Rust components, it is easiest use [**rustup**, installed as described on its website].

-Using Rust on RIOT requires a nightly version of Rust, because some transpiled expressions for RIOT make use of unstable features, and because the RIOT wrappers use some unstable idioms.
+Using most of Rust on RIOT requires a nightly version of Rust, because some transpiled expressions for RIOT make use of unstable features, and because the RIOT wrappers use some unstable idioms.

+@note
+Building on stable is supported for some examples and platforms starting with Rust 1.59 (e.g., the rust-hello-world on any ARM Cortex, but not yet on native).
+Try it out by adding `CARGO_CHANNEL=stable` to the project's Makefile;
+where it doesn't work, rustc will complain that "`#![feature]` may not be used on the stable release channel".

+@note
+A stable version of Rust is not currently provided with the Docker images;
+consequently, builds on stable are not tested as regularly as builds on nightly.

 Make sure you have both the nightly **toolchain** and the core library for the CPU (**target**) of your choice available: